Amelogenesis: Inductive (or pre-secretory) stage

 In the inductive stage, the morphodifferentiation phase the shape of the crown is determined by the bell stage of tooth development.
 There is a basal lamina between the IEE and the dental papilla.
 At this time, the dentin is not mineralized.
-The IEE cuboidal or low columnar with centralized nuclei and poorly developed Golgi complexes.
+The IEE appear as cuboidal or low columnar cells with centralized nuclei and poorly developed Golgi complexes.

 The differentiation phase of the Induction stage is initiated by the presence of newly formed predentin.
 The IEE cells then elongate and become preameloblasts.
 There is a shift in polarity.
 Each preameloblast elongates and becomes an postmitotic, polarized, secretory ameloblast.
-However, there are no Tomes' process yet.
+However, there are no Tomes process yet.
 It is at this stage that a signal is sent from the newly differentiated ameloblasts back across the dentinoenamel junction (DEJ) to stimulate dentinogenesis.

 Secretory stage

 In the secretory stage, ameloblasts are polarized columnar cells.
 In the rough endoplasmic reticulum of these cells, enamel proteins are released into the surrounding area and contribute to what is known as the enamel matrix, which is then partially mineralized by the enzyme alkaline phosphatase.
-When this first layer is formed, the ameloblasts move away from the interface with dentin, allowing for the development of Tomes' processes at the end of the cell which is in contact with the DEJ.
-Tomes' process is the term given to the end of the cell which lays down the crystals of the enamel matrix.
-The Tomes' processes are angled, which introduces differences in crystallite orientation, and hence structure.
-Enamel formation continues around the adjoining ameloblasts, resulting in a walled area, or pit, that houses a Tomes' process, and also around the end of each Tomes' process, resulting in a deposition of enamel matrix inside of each pit.
+When this first layer is formed, the ameloblasts move away from the interface with dentin, allowing for the development of Tomes processes at the end of the cell which is in contact with the DEJ.
+Tomes process is the term given to the end of the cell which lays down the crystals of the enamel matrix.
+The Tomes processes are angled, which introduces differences in crystallite orientation, and hence structure.
+Enamel formation continues around the adjoining ameloblasts resulting in a walled area, or pit, that houses a Tomes process, and also around the end of each Tomes process, resulting in a deposition of enamel matrix inside of each pit.
 The matrix within the pit will eventually become an enamel rod, and the walls will eventually become interrod enamel.
 The only distinguishing factor between the two is the orientation of the calcium crystals.